syncfusion-content/windowsforms-docs/WindowsForms/DataGrid/Rows.md

 ### Text wrapping for Header Row

-The text wrapping for the header cell of a specific column can be enabled by using the property [GridColumnBase.AllowHeaderTextWrapping](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.GridColumnBase~AllowHeaderTextWrapping.html).
+The header text of the specific column can be wrapped using the [GridColumnBase.AllowHeaderTextWrapping](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.GridColumnBase~AllowHeaderTextWrapping.html) property.

 {% tabs %}
 {% highlight c# %}